Material on this page is copyright © 2016 John W.F. Waldron

 Clearly, not all deformed rocks satisfy strain compatibility.
 A fault breccia, for example, may contain large open spaces.
 On the other hand, at large scale, strain compatibility is an important concept in the balancing of cross-sections through thrust belts, so it has applications in both brittle and ductile deformed rocks.

-Everything we have said so far compares an initial state to a final state.
+Everything we have said so far compares a final state to an initial state.
 Typically, if we look at deformed objects as guides to strain, that's what we are doing.
 The strain involved is called the finite strain.
+A common measure of finite strain is extension, or fractional change in length, represented by the letter e.
+Another measure is the shear strain γ, a measure of the change in angle between two lines.

-Like most physical processes it is sometimes helpful to look at a very small part of the strain history, which is referred to as the incremental strain.
+It is sometimes helpful to look at a very small part of the strain history, which is referred to as the incremental strain.
+Incremental strains may be represented by symbols such as δe or δγ

-In strain theory, we sometimes consider an infinitesimally small increment of strain, which is referred to as infinitesimal strain. effectively the derivative of the finite strain.
+In strain theory, we sometimes consider an infinitesimally small increment of strain, which is referred to as instantaneous strain or infinitesimal strain, effectively the derivative of the finite strain.

-For example, if finite strain is represented by an extension e or a shear strain γ then an incremental strain might be represented δe or δγ infinitesimal strain is de or dγ
+For example, if finite strain is represented by an extension e or a shear strain γ then an instantaneous strain is de or dγ.

-de/dt and dγ/dt are strain rates - measures of the speed at which rocks can flow.
-Typical geological strain rates are of the order of 10-14 per second.
-Alternatively, the finite strain is the integral of the the infinitesimal strain.
+de/dt and dγ/dt (also written , ) are strain rates - measures of the speed at which rocks flow.

 λ = s2